Memristor-Based Meta-Learning for Fast mmWave Beam Prediction in Non-Stationary Environments

 \section{Abstract}

 Traditional machine learning techniques have achieved great success in improving data-rate performance and reducing latency in millimeter wave (mmWave) communications.
 However, these methods still face two key challenges: (i) their reliance on large-scale paired data for model training and tuning, which limits performance gains and makes beam predictions outdated, especially in multi-user mmWave systems with large antenna arrays, and (ii) meta-learning (ML)-based beamforming solutions are prone to overfitting when trained on a limited number of tasks.
-To address these issues, we propose a memristor-based meta-learning (M-ML) framework for predicting mmWave beam in real time.
-The M-ML framework generates optimal initialization parameters during the training phase, providing a strong starting point for adapting to unknown environments during the testing phase.
+To address these challenges, we first propose a memristor-based meta-learning (M-ML) framework to expedite spatial and temporal domain beam prediction.
+Notably, the M-ML framework generates optimal initialization parameters during the training phase, providing a strong starting point for adapting to unknown environments during the testing phase.
 By leveraging memory to store key data, M-ML ensures the predicted beamforming vectors are well-suited to episodically dynamic channel distributions, even when testing and training environments do not align.
-Simulation results show that our approach delivers high prediction accuracy in new environments, without relying on large datasets.
+Afterwards, we propose a Gaussian noise-based regularized meta-learning framework to model the uncertainty in the training data and improve its stability and accuracy in complex environments.
+Simulation results manifest that our approaches deliver high prediction accuracy in new environments, without relying on large datasets.
 Moreover, M-ML enhances the model's generalization ability and adaptability.